SciRooPlot/SciRooPlot/README.md

   plot[0].SetMargins(0.07, 0.14, 0.12, 0.07);
   plot[0].SetDefaultMarkerSize(1.2).SetDefaultLineWidth(2.);
   // as you can see here the user interface is designed such that each setter returns
-  // a reference to the object that is currently beeing modified.
-This allows you to concaternate
+  // a reference to the object that is currently being modified.
+This allows you to concatenate
   // all the settings belonging to a pad.
 This design pattern is consistently used also for all
   // the other user definable objects (Data, Axis, Legends, etc.).

-  // now set text properties, that will be used everywhere in the pad if not overridden for a specific lable/title/etc.. plot[1].SetDefaultTextFont(43);
+  // now set text properties, that will be used everywhere in the pad if not overridden for a specific label/title/etc.. plot[1].SetDefaultTextFont(43);
   plot[1].SetDefaultTextSize(24);

-  // finally we can start adding data to the plot plot[1].AddData("histName1", "inputIdentifierA", "myLable");
+  // finally we can start adding data to the plot plot[1].AddData("histName1", "inputIdentifierA", "myLabel");
-  // this will search for a histogram, graph or fuction called "histName1" in all files specified for "inputIdentifierA"
+  // this will search for a histogram, graph or function called "histName1" in all files specified for "inputIdentifierA"
   // the algorithm by default recursively traverses the whole directory or list substructure of the files and returns the first match
-  // in case of multiple data with the same name, living in different subfolders/lists within the file you can do plot[1].AddData("folder1/histName2", "inputIdentifierA", "myLable2");
+  // in case of multiple data with the same name, living in different subfolders/lists within the file you can do plot[1].AddData("folder1/histName2", "inputIdentifierA", "myLabel2");
-  plot[1].AddData("folder2/histName2", "inputIdentifierA", "myLable3");
+  plot[1].AddData("folder2/histName2", "inputIdentifierA", "myLabel3");

   // by default the global coordinate system of the plot is defined by the first data that is added (equivalent to how ROOT does it)
   // however, every so often we want to plot first some data with a small range and on top of it some data with a larger range
   // while allowing the plot to show the full range of the second data
-  // this can be achieved by explicity stating that the second data should be the one that defines the axis frame of the plot: plot[1].AddData("data2", "inputIdentifierA").SetDefinesFrame();
+  // this can be achieved by explicitly stating that the second data should be the one that defines the axis frame of the plot: plot[1].AddData("data2", "inputIdentifierA").SetDefinesFrame();

-  // it is possible to specify in the lables that you want to include some meta info of the data that is drawn, e.g.: plot[1].AddData("histName1", "inputIdentifierA", "myLable avg = <mean>");
+  // it is possible to specify in the labels that you want to include some meta info of the data that is drawn, e.g.: plot[1].AddData("histName1", "inputIdentifierA", "mylabel avg = <mean>");
   // possible options are: <name>, <title>, <entries>, <integral>, <maximum>, <minimum>, <mean>
-  // you can use the standard printf style to specify how these numbers shall be formatted: plot[1].AddData("histName1", "inputIdentifierA", "myLable avg = <mean[.2f]>");
+  // you can use the standard printf style to specify how these numbers shall be formatted: plot[1].AddData("histName1", "inputIdentifierA", "mylabel avg = <mean[.2f]>");
-  plot[1].AddData("histName2", "inputIdentifierA", "myLable sum = <integral[.2e]>");
+  plot[1].AddData("histName2", "inputIdentifierA", "mylabel sum = <integral[.2e]>");

-  // now lets add another piece of input data from the second group (this time without adding a lable to the legend) plot[1].AddData("histName3", "inputIdentifierB");
+  // now lets add another piece of input data from the second group (this time without adding a label to the legend) plot[1].AddData("histName3", "inputIdentifierB");

-  // you can also simply add ratios of two input data plot[1].AddRatio("histName3", "inputIdentifierB", "histName1", "inputIdentifierA", "ratioLable");
+  // you can also simply add ratios of two input data plot[1].AddRatio("histName3", "inputIdentifierB", "histName1", "inputIdentifierA", "ratioLabel");

-  // to mdify how the data is displayed we can apply the settings via: plot[1].AddData("histName4", "inputIdentifierB").SetOptions("HIST C").SetLine(kGreen+2, kSolid, 3.);
+  // to modify how the data is displayed we can apply the settings via: plot[1].AddData("histName4", "inputIdentifierB").SetOptions("HIST C").SetLine(kGreen+2, kSolid, 3.);
   // instead of directly using the ROOT drawing option string ("HIST C") you can
-  // use pre-defined human readible options like curve, points, points_line, etc
+  // use pre-defined human readable options like curve, points, points_line, etc
   // (you can find all available options in inc/PlotPainter.h): plot[1].AddData("graphName1", "inputIdentifierA").SetOptions(points).SetMarker(kRed, kFullCircle, 1.);
   // all root layout settings can be applied in this manner
   // (see definition of Data class in inc/Plot.h for the list of all accessors)

-  // now add a legend containing the lables that were specified when adding the data plot[1].AddLegend(0.5, 0.8);
+  // now add a legend containing the labels that were specified when adding the data plot[1].AddLegend(0.5, 0.8);
   // if you leave out the xy pad coordinates, the framework will try to auto-place the legend without overlapping your data or the axes plot[1].AddLegend();

   // it is possible to add multiple legends to the plot (as done above) which are then identified by the order they were added
-  // in order to express that the lable for a specific data should be put in the second legend you can do the following: plot[1].AddData("function1", "inputIdentifierA", "my lable in second legend").SetLegendID(2);
+  // in order to express that the label for a specific data should be put in the second legend you can do the following: plot[1].AddData("function1", "inputIdentifierA", "my label in second legend").SetLegendID(2);

-  // the styles and colors of the respective legend entries are by default based on the data that is represented
+  // the styles and colours of the respective legend entries are by default based on the data that is represented
   // you can however override this and specify different default settings for the legend plot[1].GetLegend(2).SetDefaultLineWidth(5.);
   // modifications can also be done on per entry: